wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how_to_distribute_analytics_to_multiple_redis_shards.md

 description: "Explains how to configure the Gateway and MDCB for distributing analytics to multiple Redis shards."
 ---

-Tyk distributes analytics to Redis storage then this can decrease performance, since all keys are contained within one redis cluster.
+Tyk distributes analytics to Redis storage.
+A high volume of analytics can decrease performance, since all keys are contained within one Redis cluster.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" >}}

-To improve performance under high loads keys can be distributed across redis clusters.
+To improve performance under high loads analytics keys can be distributed across multiple redis clusters.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_distributed.png" >}}